Pablo Gilabert, PhD

 B.A.: University of Buenos Aires (1997)

-I have been an HLA Hart Visiting Fellow at the University of Oxford, a DAAD Fellow at the University of Frankfurt, a Visiting Fellow at the Australian National University, and a Laurance S. Rockefeller Visiting Faculty Fellow in the Center for Human Values at Princeton University.
+I have been an HLA Hart Visiting Fellow at the University of Oxford, a DAAD Fellow at the University of Frankfurt, a Visiting Fellow at the Australian National University, a Visiting Fellow at the University of Montreal, and a Laurance S. Rockefeller Visiting Faculty Fellow in the Center for Human Values at Princeton University.
+In 2022 I will be a Visiting Scholar at the University of California, Berkeley.

 My research has also been supported by grants from the Social Sciences and Humanities Research Council of Canada and the Fonds Québécois de la Recherche sur la Société et la Culture.

-My papers appeared in journals such as The Journal of Political Philosophy, Political Theory, The Philosophical Quarterly, Philosophy and Phenomenological Research, Philosophical Studies, Kant-Studien, The Monist, Social Theory and Practice, and Ethical Theory and Moral Practice, among others.
+My papers appeared in journals such as The Journal of Political Philosophy, Political Theory, The Philosophical Quarterly, Philosophy and Phenomenological Research, Philosophical Studies, European Journal of Philosophy, Kantian Review, Human Rights Quarterly, and Ethical Theory and Moral Practice, among others.
 I am the author of From Global Poverty to Global Equality.
-A Philosophical Exploration (Oxford: Oxford University Press, 2012).
+A Philosophical Exploration and Human Dignity and Human Rights (both published with Oxford University Press).
+I am currently working on a new book manuscript, tentatively entitled Human Dignity and Social Justice.

-1. The first is focused on human rights and global justice.
-I am developing an account of human dignity, which is the ethical heart of human rights.
-Although its pervasive presence in human rights discourse is undeniable, many scholars have challenged the idea of human dignity, arguing that it is empty, useless, or even harmful.
+1. Regarding the most urgent demands of social justice, I develop an account of human rights.
+In particular, I articulate a philosophical theory of human dignity, which is the moral heart of human rights.
+Although its pervasive presence in human rights discourse is undeniable, many scholars have recently challenged the idea of human dignity, arguing that it is empty, useless, or even harmful.
 In response, I offer a systematic account of human dignity that clarifies and vindicates its importance.
-This account presents dignity as a distinctive normative status of the human person in social life, and shows that it plays crucial roles in shaping the universalistic humanism of human rights.
-Furthermore, I articulate the dignitarian perspective in terms of an ideal of solidaristic empowerment.
-This ideal calls for supporting persons’ pursuit of a decent and flourishing life by affirming both negative duties not to block or destroy, and positive duties to protect and enable, the development and exercise of their valuable capacities.
-I explore the implications of these conceptual and normative points for the justification of contentious specific rights to political participation and decent work.
+This account presents dignity as a distinctive normative, non-conventional status of the human person in social life, and shows that it plays crucial roles in shaping the universalistic humanism of human rights.
+Furthermore, I articulate the dignitarian approach in terms of an ideal of solidaristic empowerment.
+This ideal asks us to support persons’ pursuit of a decent and flourishing life by affirming both negative duties not to block or destroy, and positive duties to protect and facilitate, the development and exercise of their valuable capacities.
+As I see it, the ideal flows from the recognition of human dignity: since people have dignity in virtue of their valuable human capacities, an appropriate treatment of them must include the support for the development and exercise of those capacities.
+I explore the practical implications of these conceptual and normative proposals by showing how they generate a justification of contentious but urgent rights to political participation and decent work.

-Additionally, I am interested in topics in the history of moral and political philosophy.
-I am especially interested in exploring ideas and arguments in the work of Immanuel Kant and Karl Marx, and in the assessment and fresh development of them (as they arise, for example, in the Frankfurt School tradition of critical theory, Analytic Marxism, moral contractualism, and John Rawls's political philosophy).
+I am also interested in topics in the history of moral and political philosophy.
+I am especially interested in exploring ideas and arguments in the work of Immanuel Kant and Karl Marx, and in the assessment and fresh development of them (as they arise, for example, in the Frankfurt School tradition of critical theory, Analytic Marxism, moral contractualism, and John Rawls’s political philosophy).
+I have published, and continue to write, on each of these topics.

-To access my papers, see my PhilPapers site
+To access my publications, see my PhilPapers site